ekiciburak/ComparisonTheorem-MacLane/README.md

 * Adjunction.v: Implements the adjunction class, includes the formal proofs of `a (co)monad gives a (co)Kleisli adjunction` and `an adjunction gives a monad`
 * Comparison.v: Includes the `comparison functor L` and the proof of the `comparison theorem for the Kleisli construction`
 * UseCase.v: Includes the use case of the comparison theorem where a Kleisli adjunction followed by coKleils adjunction annihilate each other through the comparison functor.

+* eqivalence.v: Shows the equivalence between the library by Timany and ours.
+This concerns the overlapping parts.